 David Lam (林德祿) actually had worked for ICAC from 1980 to 1986.
 And his descriptions of ICAC operations are so real in detail.
 There is no one in Hong Kong can exceed or replace him on this ICAC topic.

 The story is simple and clear enough for any one that is a Fugitive type of story.
 However its topic is money laundering by Hong Kong and Mainland Chinese mafias.
 And the protagonist is set up by them, and countering the false accusation of being a corrupted officer by caching up the mafias with secret support from police and Chinese Anti-Corruption Bureau Director Hong Liang.

 The protagonist, chief investigator of ICAC, William Luk which played by the most talented actor of Hong Kong of today, Louis Koo (古天樂).
-He looks like Japanese actor Ken Matsudaira and best fit the positive image of an investigator bureaucrat.
-Hong Kong actors are trained as kong fu star to the certain extent.
+He looks like Japanese actor Ken Matsudaira and best fit the positive image of an investigative bureaucrat.
+Hong Kong actors are trained as kung fu star to the certain extent.
 Luis Koo is also able to conduct kung fu and gun action sequences.
-Its true quality is something US and Japanese actors can not achieve.
+Its true quality is something US and Japanese actors cannot achieve.

 This film is clearly made for creating and reflecting an ideal image of cooperation among ICAC, Hong Kong police and Chinese Anti-Corruption Bureau.
 And We can see the mafia bank logo is similar to Public Bank Berhad which is suspected to have a certain connection with mafias in reality.
 There is nothing negative without one point in the entire story structure.